ckinson/Autism-Project/Hackathon_Autism_Project.md

 ##### In-Scope
     - Data Storage in the Cloud
+    - Turn the static Datasets into a simulated live feed
     - Data Processing - Ability to apply a simple query through code
     - Simple Event Trigger based on correlation of data events
     - Event Response through AI (Alexa)